Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems

 Notice that we can easily understand the significance of \eqref{eq:tikhonov_true_solution} by plugging in the (full rank) SVD $A = U \Sigma V^T$ into \eqref{eq:tikhonov_true_solution}.
 One then obtains the solution:

-We see that the effect of the regularization is to filter the effects of singular vectors corresponding to small singular values $\sigma_i$, by replacing each $\sigma_i$ by $\frac{\sigma_i}{\sigma^2_i + \lambda}$, which prevents the singular vectors corresponding to singular values smaller than $\lambda$ from dominating the solution \cite{Tikhonov63}.
+We see that the regularization alleviates the effects of the singular vectors corresponding to small singular values $\sigma_i$, by replacing each $\sigma_i$ by $\frac{\sigma_i}{\sigma^2_i + \lambda}$, which prevents the singular vectors corresponding to singular values smaller than $\lambda$ from dominating the solution \cite{Tikhonov63}.
 Notice that while the application of Tikhonov minimization acts to filter the small singular values of $A$ on the solution, the use of the low rank SVD $A_k$ in place of $A$ removes many of the small values entirely: the filtering is now done on those singular values which are retained.